TymanWasTaken/ForgeModdingResources/mytutorials/setting-up.md

 1. Go to http://files.minecraftforge.net/ and download the MDK for your desired Minecraft version and forge version.
 2. Unzip the downloaded file into the directory where you want your mod's code to be.
-3. (Optional) Delete the unnecessary txt files, they are not needed for development.
+3. (Optional) Delete the unnecessary .txt files, they are not needed for development.

 ## The following is different depending on IDE

-### Intellij idea
+### Intellij IDEA
-1. Open intellij and click open project.
+1. Open Intellij and click open project.
 2. Navigate to your project's build.gradle (in the folder you just unzipped) and double click it.
 When it asks you if you want to import as a project, select yes.
-3. Wait for intellij to import the project. (it will likely ask you to update gradle, just click on the red text and it auto-updates for you)
+3. Wait for Intellij to import the project. (it will likely ask you to update gradle, just click on the red text and it auto-updates for you)
 4. Once imported, open the gradle sidebar (hover over the symbol in the bottom left) and run `setupDecompWorkspace` in the forgegradle folder.
 5. This will likely take a few minutes, as it has to decompile minecraft.

 #### Optional: Setup runs
-This step will allow you to start minecraft from intellij and allow you to test easier.
+This step will allow you to start minecraft from Intellij and allow you to test easier.
 1. Locate the `genIntellijRuns` task in the gradle sidebar, and run it.
 2. Click the dropdown menu seen below, and select edit configurations.<br>
 ![Image of the dropdown](https://media.discordapp.net/attachments/792642646907945000/797142149099552778/unknown.png)